 If you are choosing a backpack-style tackle box, it would be a good idea to check on the quality of the padding and if there are other methods you can choose to carry it.
-Some tackle box backpack designs have multiple carrying options like wheels, a shoulder strap, backpack style shoulder straps, and carrying handles all featured in the same design.
+Some tackle box backpack designs have multiple carrying options like wheels, shoulder straps, backpack-style shoulder straps, and carrying handles, all featured in the same design.

 Extra features all depend on what you want, and features like rod holders are pretty awesome and could be a deciding factor for you.
 Other features like molded bases, cooler compartments, and corrosion protection are features that could be very important to you as well, and you should think hard about what you want before you make a decision on any tackle box.

 Everyone has a different spending budget to work with, but at the end of the day, you get what you pay for, as the old saying goes.
 Get the best tackle box you can afford; after all, something is better than nothing.